Is Selenomethionine The Best Type of Selenium?

 As I mentioned earlier, not all formulations of selenium are created equal.

-It costs more money to bind selenium to naturally occurring substances than it does to take an inorganic form and throw it in a supplement and call it a day.
+It costs more money to bind selenium to naturally occurring substances than it does to take an inorganic form, throw it in a supplement, and call it a day.

-But if you aren’t someone who understands this difference you may be buying a cheaper supplement that doesn’t actually work very well.
+And if you aren’t someone who understands these different forms, you may be inadvertently purchasing a cheaper supplement that won’t do what you expect it to.

 This organic form of selenium is more absorbable and usable by the body (4).